 Based on this architecture template, Figure SYSD5 shows quantified design complexity trends for the SOC Consumer Portable Driver.
 Underlying model assumptions are as follows.
-1) There will be one main processor with approximately constant complexity.
+1) There are 2 to 4 main processors with approximately constant complexity, and the number of main processors will continually grow in the future.
 2) Peripherals will also maintain constant complexity.
-3) For PEs, average circuit complexity will stay constant, and the number of PEs will continue to grow subject to a die size limit of 64 mm2.
+3) For PEs, average circuit complexity will stay constant, and the number of PEs will continue to grow subject to a die size limit of 49 mm2 that gradually decreases to around 44 mm2.
 Hence, the number of PEs grows rapidly in subsequent years.
 4) The amount of main memory is assumed to increase proportionally with the number of PEs.